trans-travel/trans-travel/ca/qc.md

 trans people who report these attacks can expect to sometimes be misgendered by officials and public institutions.

-Active, organized anti-trans activity occurs in Ontario, although this is less supported than in much of the USA.
+Active, organized anti-trans activity occurs in Quebec, although this is less supported than in much of the USA.
 Much of this anti-trans activity occurs as "protest" towards Pride events that include youth.

-One local contributor noted that the Kitchener/Waterloo/Cambridge area, being largely a university town, is a comparatively safe space, though there will always be pockets of what I'll politely call radicalized members.
-Of late there have been smaller hate groups mobilizing to attempt to get their own onto school boards and municipal legislation for the obvious reasons, but thus far (updated on Sept.
-17, 2023) to no avail.

 ## Resources